Rigorous Quantum Thermodynamics from Entropic Path Integral Coarse-Graining: Introduction

 \section{Introduction}

-Methodological advances in molecular dynamics (MD) have made it a cornerstone tool for studying atomic-scale processes over time, providing molecular-level insights into structure, dynamics, mechanisms, and thermodynamics.
-In particular, recent advances in machine-learning potentials (MLPs) have revolutionised MD by enabling large-scale simulations with \textit{ab initio} accuracy at greatly reduced cost. \cite{behler_four_2021} However, while these MLPs effectively capture the quantum mechanical behaviour of electrons to make high-fidelity \textit{ab initio} MD practical, the overwhelming majority of such simulations continue to treat atomic nuclei as classical particles.
-This classical-nuclei approximation neglects nuclear quantum effects (NQEs), e.g. zero-point energy and tunnelling, leading to errors or failures in predicting isotope effects and many physical and chemical properties, especially in systems containing hydrogen.\cite{Markland_NatRevChem_2018_v2_p109,Fang_IntRevPhysChem_2019_v38_p35} The crucial role of NQEs has been reported across diverse systems, from various fundamental systems, such as water and ice~\cite{Ceriotti_ChemRev_2016_v116_p7529,Benoit_Nature_1998_v392_p258, Chen_PhysRevLett_2003_v91_p215503, Morrone_PhysRevLett_2008_v101_p17801,Serra_PhysRevLett.108.193003, bore_realistic_2023}, interfacial and confined water \cite{Li_PhysRevLett_2010_v104_p66102,zhu_nanoconfined_ices_2024}, gas-phase dimers \cite{Li_ProcNatlAcadSciUSA_2011_v108_p6369,Fang_JPhysChemLett_2016_v7_p2125}, molecular crystals~\cite{Rossi_PhysRevLett_2016_v117_p115702, Kapil_ProcNatlAcadSciUSA_2022_v119_pe2111769119}, and simple organic liquids~\cite{Pereyaslavets_ProcNatlAcadSciUSA_2018_v115_p8878,Ugur2025}, to more complex or application-oriented systems, including biomolecules~\cite{masgrau_atomic_2006, perez_enol_2010, Wang_ProcNatlAcadSciUSA_2014_v111_p18454, Rossi2015,shen2025rolenuclearquantumeffects}, metal organic frameworks (MOFs) for hydrogen storage or isotope separation \cite{wahiduzzaman_hydrogen_2014, liu_barely_2019}, and superconducting systems \cite{errea_quantum_2016}, just to name a few.
-Neglecting NQEs has emerged as a major source of systematic error in molecular modelling.
+Molecular dynamics (MD) is a cornerstone tool for obtaining atomistic insights into structure, dynamics, mechanisms, and thermodynamic properties.
+Recent advances in machine-learning interatomic potentials (MLIPs)\cite{deringer_gaussian_2021, behler_four_2021, jacobs_practical_2025} have brought \textit{ab initio} quality accuracy to large-scale simulations at linear computational cost.
+Unfortunately, the overwhelming majority of these simulations treat the nuclei as classical particles, neglecting zero-point motion, tunnelling, and isotope effects.
+As molecular simulations become increasingly accurate and predictive, the neglect of nuclear quantum effects (NQEs) is emerging as a major source of systematic error, compromising predictions of isotope and tunnelling effects in chemical reactions, phase behaviour of condensed matter, and relevant applications such as isotope separation, catalysis, and drug design.
+Indeed, the crucial role of NQEs has been reported across diverse systems~\cite{Markland_NatRevChem_2018_v2_p109}, from various fundamental systems such as water and ice~\cite{Ceriotti_ChemRev_2016_v116_p7529,Benoit_Nature_1998_v392_p258, Chen_PhysRevLett_2003_v91_p215503, Morrone_PhysRevLett_2008_v101_p17801,Serra_PhysRevLett.108.193003, bore_realistic_2023}, interfacial and confined water \cite{Li_PhysRevLett_2010_v104_p66102,zhu_nanoconfined_ices_2024}, interfacial hydrogen \cite{Fang_IntRevPhysChem_2019_v38_p35}, gas-phase dimers \cite{Li_ProcNatlAcadSciUSA_2011_v108_p6369,Fang_JPhysChemLett_2016_v7_p2125}, molecular crystals~\cite{Rossi_PhysRevLett_2016_v117_p115702, Kapil_ProcNatlAcadSciUSA_2022_v119_pe2111769119}, and simple organic liquids~\cite{Pereyaslavets_ProcNatlAcadSciUSA_2018_v115_p8878,Ugur2025}, to more complex or application-oriented systems including biomolecules~\cite{masgrau_atomic_2006, perez_enol_2010, Wang_ProcNatlAcadSciUSA_2014_v111_p18454, Rossi2015,shen2025rolenuclearquantumeffects}, metal organic frameworks (MOFs) for hydrogen storage or isotope separation \cite{wahiduzzaman_hydrogen_2014, liu_barely_2019}, and superconducting systems \cite{errea_quantum_2016}. \\